13.1.1 Authorized Access & Conditions of Use

 13.5.3 Retention of Email

 13.5.4 SMTP Policy (Running Your own Mail Server)

 Information about copyright considerations is located on the Grafton Library Site.

 13.7 Archival Policy

 13.1.0 Appropriate Use Policy of Information Technology

 Access to modern information technology is essential to the Mary Baldwin mission of providing the students, faculty and staff of Mary Baldwin with educational services of the highest quality.
-The pursuit and achievement of the mission of education, research, and public service require that the privilege of the use of telephony communications systems, computing systems and software, internal and external data networks, as well as access to the World Wide Web, be made generally available to all those of the MBC community.
+The pursuit and achievement of the mission of education, research, and public service require that the privilege of the use of telephony communications systems, computing systems and software, internal and external data networks, as well as access to the World Wide Web, be made generally available to all those of the Mary Baldwin community.
 The preservation of that privilege by the full community requires that each faculty member, staff member, student, and other authorized user comply with institutional and external standards for appropriate use.

 The privilege of using the telephony, computer and network resources provided by Mary Baldwin is not transferable or extendable by members of the community to people or groups outside Mary Baldwin without the explicit approval of the Director of Computing and Information Services.
 The telephony, computer and network resources of Mary Baldwin may not be used by members of the community for commercial purposes without the explicit approval of the Director of Computing and Information Services or the Vice-President of Business and Finance.